vukanoa/Vimrc/README.md

 	Highlight misspelled words, when using a spellchecker, in red.

-" My weird mappings
+## My weird mappings
 # inoremap ,, <Esc>/<++><CR>"_c4l

 	When I press ',,' in Insert mode, switch to Normal mode first, then search for "<++>" and then delete that and put me in Insert mode.
 	Essentially it's a placeholder that I jump to in Insert mode.

+# nnoremap <Leader>vim :vs ~/.vimrc<CR>

+	I use <Space> character as my <Leader> key.
+	When I press '<Space>' + "vim", split screen horizontally in current buffer in Vim and open .vimrc file.